CIVIL APPEALS

 Publications and Press

 Appellate advocacy is mostly writing, and Siegel's writing experience is unusually diverse.
 Aside from briefs, he's written on legal topics for the New York Times, the Los Angeles Times, and the Houston Chronicle.
-His biography of the federal judge he clerked for, Irving R. Kaufman, Judgment and Mercy, (Cornell U. Press) appeared in 2023.
+His biography of the federal judge he clerked for, Irving R. Kaufman, (Judgment and Mercy, Cornell U. Press 2023) was a National Book Critics Circle award finalist.
 He has served as editor-in-chief of Litigation, the flagship journal of the American Bar Association's Litigation Section, and authored a regular column on appellate issues for Texas Lawyer.
 Siegel has also frequently been quoted in news stories on high profile appeals.